Gargoyle Gecko

 Despite popular myth, gargoyle geckos do benefit from having a basking area.
 After all, they’re still ectotherms, which means that they need a temperature gradient in their enclosure to help them regulate their metabolism and stay healthy.

-Gargoyle geckos should have a low basking temperature between 82-85°F, as measured by digital probe thermometer with the probe placed on the basking surface.
+Gargoyle geckos should have a low basking temperature between 82-85°F, as measured by a digital probe thermometer with the probe placed on the basking surface.
 The cool zone in the lower regions of the enclosure should stay between 70-75°F. Heat lamps should be turned off at night.
 Nighttime temperatures can drop as low as 65°F.

 Provide heat for your gecko by imitating the sun with a low-wattage heat lamp placed on one side of the enclosure.
 Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.